handesey/SoftwareArchitecture-Project2/README.md

 - Atakan Sağlam - atakan.saglam@ug.bilkent.edu.tr - 21802419
 - Alperen Koca - alperen.koca@ug.bilkent.edu.tr - 21502810

 #We have deployed the project from netlify for the test purposes.
-You may directly access the app using the link below:
+You may directly access the app from the link below:
 - https://cocky-mclean-a9c8f6.netlify.app/